niegowski/node-daemonize2/README.md

 All paths are resolved relative to file that uses "daemonize".

-All other options will be passed to the child process as posix style arguments (`--myarg1=abc`).
+All commandline arguments will be passed to the child process.

 ## Daemon
 Daemon control class.
 It references controlled daemon.